 Juma Masjid Mosque

 Islam's basic creed written on a plaque © Paul Louis

-Around the mosque is a bustling neighbourhood with takeaway curry restaurants that offer the distinctly Durban 'bunny chow', a hollowed-out loaf of bread filled with curry; the exotic and busy Victoria Street Market; as well as many small shops selling fabric, saris, jewellery, and more.
+The busy and exotic Victoria Street Market is another worthwhile diversion, as are the many small shops that sell fabric, saris, jewellery and more.
 The area is easily accessible by bus or taxi, but visitors should be wary of pickpockets and travel in groups.

 Address: Grey Street